illegalbyte/uniplan/DESIGN.md

 ## UX Design

-- [ ] Homeoage should have easy access to most often needed utilities: adding assignment, updating data on assignments, adding grade for an ongoing assignment, completing an assignment, displaying WAM
+- [ ] Homeoage should have easy access to most often needed utilities: adding assignment, updating data on assignments, adding grade for an ongoing assignment, completing an assignment, displaying WAM, a list of upcoming assignments, a calendar view (or something more useful and bespoke?) a list of weeks starting on sunday, through to Saturday, and each line is a uni week with demarkations for the week number, census dates etc etc)

 ## Database design